 - Weight loss

 The X-ray images of your pet’s vital organs provide the data necessary to diagnose your pet’s illness.
-The detail provided in X-rays is often essential for the diagnosis of heart and lungs disease, gastrointestinal disease, urinary tract disease, and cancer.
+The detail provided in X-rays is often essential for the diagnosis of heart and lung disease, gastrointestinal disease, urinary tract disease, and cancer.
 Our digital technology and ability to consult with board-certified radiologists allow us to diagnose your pet’s illness with greater efficiency.

 Ultrasound allows our doctors to “see” inside your pet.
 Because ultrasound uses sound waves to make an image, we can visualize your pet’s organs, such as their kidneys or liver, with this totally non-invasive imaging study that does not require anesthesia.